-Total 48 hours
+Total 48 hours minimum

 PRE-REQUISITE - BUSINESS FOUNDATION – 16 hours

 Students accepted to the MBA program are expected to have a common body of business knowledge as demonstrated with an undergraduate degree in business from a regionally-accredited program or completion of business foundation courses.
 If a student has an undergraduate degree from a regionally‐accredited institution the student may request to waive foundation courses taken within the last 7 years.
 The foundation courses assume little or no prior knowledge in the field targeted toward MBA students without a Business degree.
 Students who wish to complete foundation coursework before applying to the MBA program and those wishing to complete only the foundation courses without applying to the MBA program may choose to pursue the Certificate in Business Foundations.
 Information about and admission requirements for the Certificate in Business Foundations is available at the Muma College of Business Website http://business.usf.edu/.